Dave & Buster's: Events and sponsorships

 Dave & Buster's is a corporate sponsor of the Ultimate Fighting Championship organization.
 There are screening rooms for every UFC pay-per-view and episode of The Ultimate Fighter.
 D&B also sponsors the charity Dave Bevans' Children in the fundraising event "D&B for DB's".

 Prior sponsorships include a World Wrestling Entertainment match and a 2009 tour by the rock band Bowling for Soup.
 The WWE match took place on the July 20, 2009, edition of WWE Raw on the USA Network.
 It is believed to be the first match on any WWE program to have a specific sponsor associated with it.

 Dave & Buster's also sponsors postgame reports of San Jose Sharks games.

-Death of founders

-On January 2, 2023, co-founder James "Buster" Corley died of a self-inflicted gunshot wound sustained in his home near White Rock Lake.
-His daughter Kate Corley said that her father had not been the same after suffering a stroke four months ago that caused severe damage to the communication and personality part of his brain.
-He was the last surviving co-founder of the franchise as David "Dave" Corriveau had died in 2015.
+International

+Current

+In January 2025, Dave & Busters reported that they opened the first Indian branch under a partnership with the Malpani Group in Bangalore on December 26, 2024.

+They opened its first store in the Philippines on October 11, 2025 at the Opus Mall in Bridgetowne Destination Estate, under a franchising agreement with The Bistro Group.

+Former

+The firm opened a UK restaurant in 1998 in Cribbs Causeway.
+Another restaurant was subsequently opened in Solihull.
+The UK restaurants were unsuccessful and both have since closed.